emdeletaede/Cosmsodbaudit/README.md

 description: "This sample demonstrates how to enable cosmosdb diagnostics setting by code when you want to have the log   "

 ---
-# enable Diagnostics setting by code
+#Enable Diagnostics setting by code

 ## About this sample